Namish1234/kerei-tarot/README.md

 ## ✨ Features

 * **Interactive Card Picking:** Pick a random card from a beautifully animated fan of 78 Tarot cards on the homepage.
-* **Complete Card Library:** Browse the full 78-card deck in a responsive grid.
+* **Complete Card Library:** Browse the full 78-card deck with a responsive grid layout.
 Click any card to view its details in a sleek, glassmorphism overlay.
-* **User Authentication:** Securely sign up or log in using Google or a traditional Email/Password account, powered by Firebase Authentication.
+* **User Authentication:** Securely sign up or log in with Google or Email/Password using Firebase.
 * **Personal Readings Log:** Logged-in users have their readings automatically saved to a personal, persistent log in Firestore, complete with timestamps.
-* **Fully Responsive Design:** A seamless experience on desktop, tablet, and mobile devices, from the navbar to the card layouts.
+* **Fully Responsive Design:** A seamless experience on desktop, tablet, and mobile devices.
 * **Modern Animations:** Smooth page transitions and UI animations powered by Framer Motion.

 ## 🛠️ Tech Stack